paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Node Walking

 Sing to the melody of *Jive Walking*.
-Node walking is the best way of processing all or some of the items in a list.

 ```c#
 var tasks = new LinkedList<Task> {